 Not to mention how long you have been breathing.
 Yes, the older you are the longer you may have had habits that you need to relearn.
 Fun times ahead.

-So, in the words of “the sound of music” “let’s start at the very beginning.
-A very good place to start” (hehe) and we promise to go into more depth on breathing and posture as time goes on.
+So, in the words of Maria von Trapp in the Sound of Music, “Let’s start at the very beginning.
+A very good place to start…”

 We’re going to get a little technical here, but trust us, it’s pretty cool.

 Your torso is supported by a group of muscles called the core.
 The core is made up of the diaphragm muscle at the top, the abdominal muscles at the front and sides, the pelvic floor muscles at the bottom, and the spinal column and back muscles at the back.
 These muscles form a cylinder from your upper ribs right down to your pelvic floor.

 When you breathe in, your ribs expand and diaphragm flattens, lowers and moves your organs down.
 Your pelvic floor and abdominal muscles then lengthen and expand to make room for your organs.
 When you breathe out, your diaphragm lifts and your pelvic floor and abdominal muscles contract and shorten, returning to their resting position.

 Here's what that looks like:

 You can see that each part of your core works beautifully as a team to support your spine, and pelvis so you can comfortably move your body.

 If part of the team is not working correctly because of pain, weakness, tightness, scar tissue, stress, posture, bad habits — or because your breathing pattern or technique is less than ideal — pelvic floor dysfunction can occur.